 Let’s be honest: Long-distance relationships come with their own unique set of complications.
 On bad days, those problems can seem insurmountable.
 But they don’t have to be.
-Long-distance marriage problems and long-distance relationship problems are mostly solvable.
+Long distance marriage problems and are mostly solvable.
 I really believe that!
 It’s why after years of doing long distance, my husband and I ended up getting married.
 There is a light at the end of the tunnel.
 I promise.

 Becoming Consumed By Jealousy

 Jealousy is a big one, right?
 Even if you have never been a particularly jealous person before, there’s something about long-distance relationships that brings out the green-eyed monster in all of us.

 It’s even harder if you and your guy never lived in the same place because it means they have lots of friends that you don’t know.
 So when he says he’s hanging out with Sarah, you don’t think, “Oh, his completely harmless childhood friend, Sarah!”
 You think, “Who the hell is this home-wrecker, Sarah?”

 There are a few ways to solve this problem.
 First, set up some guidelines with your guy.
 Does he have to tell you about his plans in advance?
 Are you comfortable with him spending time with other women alone?
 Is it OK for him to spend time with women you have already met but not with a woman that he met after he met you?

 Now, there’s a way to have this conversation in a reasonable way—and then there’s being totally possessive and crazy about it.
 I’d recommend laying down the ground rules early on in a relationship.